The Eagle Scout

-The Eagle Scout Award.
 It’s Scouting’s highest rank and among its most familiar icons.
-Men who have earned it count it among their most treasured possessions.
-Those who missed it by a whisker remember exactly which requirement they didn’t complete.
+Men and women who have earned it count it among their most treasured possessions.
+Those who missed it remember exactly which requirement they didn’t complete.
 Americans from all walks of life know that being an Eagle Scout is a great honor, even if they don’t know just what the badge means.

 Earn 21 merit badges, including: